tjfulle/matmodlab/_sources/solmeth.txt

 Solution Method
 ===============

-*matmodlab* exercises a material model directly by "driving" it through user specified paths. *matmodlab* computes an increment in deformation for a given step and requires that the material model update the stress in the material to the end of that step.
-Because of the similarity of the material model interface in *matmodlab* with many commercial finite element codes, transitioning material models developed and tested in *matmodlab* to full finite element codes should be an easy process.
+Matmodlab exercises a material model directly by "driving" it through user specified paths.
+Matmodlab computes an increment in deformation for a given step and requires that the material model update the stress in the material to the end of that step.
+Because of the similarity of the material model interface in Matmodlab with many commercial finite element codes, transitioning material models developed and tested in Matmodlab to full finite element codes should be an easy process.

 This guide has several purposes:

 * Describe the role and importance of the material model in a finite element procedure
-* Describe the solution method adopted by drivers in *matmodlab* (comparing to finite elements where applicable)
+* Describe the solution method adopted by drivers in Matmodlab (comparing to finite elements where applicable)
-* Describe how to set up, run, and view results of a *matmodlab* simulation.
+* Describe how to set up, run, and view results of a Matmodlab simulation.
 * Introduce material Validation and Verification testing procedures.

 .. _Role of Material Model: